 One of artefacts seen in the PPSD reflects a failure of the automatic mass re-centring of the sensor (McNamara and Buland, 2004).
 If a seismometer is not able to correct a drift of the mass position itself, amplitudes of seismic signals become saturated.
 Signal corresponding to such a time period has a characteristic “flat” spectrum shape (Fig. 12a).
 The flat course in an interval of ~0.3-50 s differs clearly from the shape of the noise distribution modulated by secondary microseisms.
 The large undesirable drift of the mass position from its central position limits the dynamic range of the sensor and therefore, it needs to be identified as soon as possible.
-Running information about a sensor mass “drift” comes from the size of a sum of counts in one-hour interval on each component provided by GAIA DAS in daily SMS reports.
-Besides this hardware checks, daily means of recorded amplitudes (Fig. 12b) serve as an independent fast and easy tool for ex-post identification of the mass centring problem.
+Running information about a sensor mass “drift” comes from the MAX/MIN amplitude extremes reported by GAIA DAS in daily SMS reports (see also Fig. 13)..
+Besides this metric check, daily means of recorded amplitudes (Fig. 12b) serve as an independent fast and easy tool for ex-post identification of the mass centring problem.
 Moreover, complementing the daily amplitude means by their standard deviations and absolute values of daily amplitude extremes (maxima or minima) we can better assess the state of health of each station (Fig. 12c).

+To summarize application of different methods of seismometer-GAIA DAS pair operation and recorded data quality checking, either by software or hardware tools presented above, we plot an optimal workflow in Figure 13.
+The scheme comes from our experience with data from several previous passive experiments.
+Some methods give indications about an error, which requires to be verified later.
+Some of the methods are repeated in time, in attempts to detect changes which can occur during station operation and thus could not be revealed by the Huddle pre-installation test.

 5 Conclusions

-We have developed both the hardware and software tools to contribute with reliable high-quality waveform data to passive seismic experiments.
+We have developed both the hardware and software tools to contribute reliable high-quality waveform data to passive seismic experiments.
 At present, twenty broad-band stations of the Czech MOBNET pool of temporary stations are incorporated in the AlpArray Seismic Network.
-The stations were also deployed in the preceding AlpArray EASI complementary experiment.
+The stations were also deployed in the previous AlpArray-EASI complementary experiment.
 To assure high-degree reliability of the STS-2/CMG seismometer-DAS pairs performance, we have developed four special control devices for seismometers of different types and one for the GAIA DAS.
-The devices calibrate both the sensors and data acquisition systems in-situ and check gain and polarity of all components.
+The devices calibrate both the sensors and data acquisition systems in-situ and allow us to check the gain and the polarity of all three components.
 We emphasise the importance of precise sensor orientation by a gyrocompass both during station installations and of its regular checks during the field measurements.
-Information extracted from power spectra density, spectra ratios, daily amplitude means and other parameters, followed by the designed procedures in routine data processing, allow us to identify several problems, e.g., imperfectly set gains, interchange of components and polarity reversals, insufficient sensor mass centring and last, but not the least, time issues.
+Information extracted from probabilistic power spectral density, spectra ratios, averages of daily amplitudes and of other parameters, followed by the designed procedures in routine data processing, allow us to identify several other problems, e.g., imperfectly set gains, interchange of components and polarity reversals, insufficient sensor mass centring and last, but not the least, time issues.
 The hardware control in-situ and the ex-post software data checking represent the double check of data quality.
-The former removes problems immediately in the field, the latter allows restoring data back in time, until the moment when a problem occurred.
-We believe that the newly developed control and calibration units for setting sensor-DAS systems and the documentation of the significance of careful data-quality control, could be helpful for other groups participating in collaborative passive seismic experiments.
+The former removes problems immediately in field, the latter allows restoring data back in time, until the moment when a problem occurred.
+The fully-automated software methods could be used for whole the AlpArray data set.
+We believe that the newly developed control and calibration units for setting sensor-DAS systems and the documentation of the significance of careful data-quality control with the use of the software tools, could be helpful for other groups participating in collaborative passive seismic experiments.

 Data availability